GaoFan98/perplexity-ai-hackathon/README.md

 - `/thinking` - Toggle reasoning visualization
 - `/reminder` - Set a new reminder
 - `/list_reminders` - Display all active reminders
+- `/subscribe TOPIC` - Subscribe to news updates on a topic
+- `/mysubs` - List your news subscriptions
 - `/clear` - Reset conversation history

 ### Advanced Features